po1sigala/live/01-Class-Content/12-SQL/README.md

 ## Heads-Up

-During Week 13, you will build on your MySQL skills and learn to use Sequelize, an object-relational mapping (ORM) library, to simplify your MySQL queries and easily handle data in a full-stack app.
+In the next unit, you will learn to use Sequelize, an object-relational mapping (ORM) library, to simplify your MySQL queries and easily handle data in a full-stack app.

 ## Resources